 Additional character has meaning that varies with IDE and programming language:

 Visual Studio 2012 and newer, C/C++

 Specify additional characters that accept entries in the options dialog of Visual Studio.
-Add <space> to the default list to make Visual Assist behave as it does in older IDEs.
+Add a space to the default list to make Visual Assist behave as it does in older IDEs.